Arizona Daily Star: 1877–1923

-Hughes returned to The Star in January, 1879, first as co-publisher with Fay and a few months later as sole owner.
-On June 26 of the same year, The Arizona Daily Star was started.
+Hughes returned to The Star in December 1878, first as co-publisher with Fay and a few months later as sole owner.
+On June 26, 1879, Hughes launched a daily edition of the paper called The Arizona Daily Star.
 The first edition had the wrong date at the top of the page.
 The Star moved its quarters from Maiden Lane to Church and Congress streets in Downtown Tucson July 28, 1881.
-The Arizona Daily Star and The Arizona Weekly Star were placed in the control of The Star Publishing company Aug.
+The Daily Star and The Weekly Star were placed in the control of The Star Publishing company on Aug.
 28, 1885.
 Hughes continued as editor and manager.
-L.C.
-Hughes and family sold The Star to W.B.
-Kelly "and associates" in July 1907.
-On Sept.
-8, 1907, The Star issued the largest regular edition of a newspaper ever printed in Arizona.
-The Star passed onto the control and management of the State Consolidated Published company, headed by George H. Kelly.